Happy Friday readers!

 Using MC, ch 21 (main chain + turning chain)

 Round 1: Sc in the second ch from the hook, sc 19 (you should now be in your first ch), sc 3 more in your first ch.
-Sc 19 on the other side of your starting chain, sc 2 more in your last ch and sl st in your first sc – 44 st
+Sc 19 on the other side of your starting chain, sc 2 more in your last ch – 44 st

 Fasten off, leaving a long tail to sew the base to the body.

 Sew the rhinophores on, at the opposite end from the gills.
 Then, sew the base on the body, joining to the MC of the body.
 When there is only a small opening left, stuff the body and finish sewing the base on.
-You’re done!
+You’re done!@emmacraftsdesign I look forward to seeing your nudibranchs!